Ridhwana/articles/people_management/introduction.md

 3. Helping to align their work to their interests.
 4. Providing them with feedback.

-### Who do I interact with
+I'll expand on these responsibilities as I continue growing in my role.

-Something something
+As a Lead Engineer, I interact with Product, Design and Engineers to fit the pieces of a puzzle together in order to bring a feature to life.

 ### What do I want to achieve over time

-My aim as a Lead Engineer is to make an impact on the people that I work with and to be a supportive manager that enhances my teams career.
+My aim as a Lead Engineer is to make an impact on the people that I work with as well as the projects that I run.
+I also aim to be a supportive manager who helps to enhance career growth on my team.

 There may be more responsibilities that I will discover as I walk this journey, and as I grow in this role, I'm keen to document my experiences and my learnings.
 My reason for doing this is a bit selfish - it's mostly so that I can reflect on my interactions and challenge myself to improve in this role.
 Maybe you'll join me on this journey? and we could learn a thing or two from each other.